Starry-lord/cbc-mac.rb/README.md

 # cbc-mac.rb
-Non fixed size messages with CBC-MAC
+Exploiting the signature of non fixed size messages with CBC-MAC